 Looking for something to do in Connecticut in February?
-Even with all the COVID-19 safety restrictions, there is still so much to see and do — and you can be sure businesses are working hard to keep you safe.
 Whether you want something active or relaxing, cultural or nature-oriented, historic or trendy, Connecticut's got you covered.
 Here are some highlights for February.

 For even more ideas check out CTvisit.com where you can search by type of activity under the DO navigation tab, or browse articles full of ideas under the IDEAS tab.

 1. Climb to the top.
 Ever think you could climb a waterfall?
 Well you can – when it’s frozen.
 Ascent Climbing offers guided ice climbing lessons for adventurers of all experience levels.

 2. Rock it out.
 Ice climbing a little too intimidating?
 Don’t worry, adventure can happen anywhere – including indoors.
 Try out an exciting day of rock climbing at one of Connecticut’s rock climbing gyms like City Climb Gym in New Haven or Central Rock Gym in Glastonbury.

 3. Stride cross-country.
 Swap the downhill runs for a peaceful glide through nature when cross-country skiing at James Goodwin State Forest in Hampton, White Memorial Foundation in Litchfield, or Winding Trails Cross Country Ski Center in Farmington.